HartzFrequency/Movie_Rental_And_Buying_System/README.md

 Some of the key features of the system include:

-- Browse movies by genre, release date, and popularity.
+- Browse movies by genre, Release date, and Popularity.
 - Rent movies for a specified period of time.
 - Buy movies for unlimited access.
 - Manage rentals and purchases through a user dashboard.